irfanhakim-as/linux-wiki/topics/kwallet.md

 ### Steps

-1. Install the `kwalletmanager` package using `yay` to easily configure our KDE Wallet(s):

-    ```sh
-    yay -S kwalletmanager
-    ```

-    This will add a **KDE Wallet** section to our **System Settings** application.

-2. Enable auto login for our [KDE Plasma desktop](./plasma-desktop.md#auto-login) if haven't already.
+1. Enable auto login for our [KDE Plasma desktop](./plasma-desktop.md#auto-login) if haven't already.

     > [!NOTE]
     > In enabling auto login on KDE Plasma, we will auto login to our desktop every time we turn our computer on.
 The caveat of this though, applications that require the KDE Wallet (i.e. Discord, Visual Studio Code) will prompt us to enter our password at least once when we attempt to launch them - defeating the purpose of our desktop auto login.

-3. To fix this issue while still retaining auto login to our desktop, we need to set (or update our existing password to) an empty password for our KDE Wallet:
+2. To fix this issue while still retaining auto login to our desktop, we need to set (or update our existing password to) an empty password for our KDE Wallet:

    - Launch the **System Settings** application.

    - Under the **Personalization** group, expand the **KDE Wallet** section.

-   - If a wallet has not yet been created, create one first:

-     - Under the **Automatic Wallet Selection** section, click the **New** button corresponding to the **Select wallet to use as default** option.
-     - Enter a name for the wallet i.e. `kdewallet` and click the **OK** button.
-     - Select the **Use GPG encryption, for better protection** option and click the **Next** button.
-     - Select an existing trusted key in the list.
-If none exists, [create a new GPG key](./gpg.md#generate-gpg-key) and return to this step.
-     - Click the **Finish** button.

    - Click the **Launch Wallet Manager** button at the bottom right.